smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

   "birthTime": ...
 }
 ```

-The EHR FHIR resource server validates the access token and ensures that it has
+The EHR's FHIR resource server validates the access token and ensures that it
-not expired and that its scope covers the requested FHIR resource.
+has not expired and that its scope covers the requested FHIR resource.
 The
-resource server also validates that the URL given for the `aud` parameter is its
+resource server also validates that the `aud` parameter associated with the
+authorization (see step 1 above) matches the resource server's own FHIR
-own FHIR endpoint.
-The method used by the EHR to validate the access token is
+endpoint.
+The method used by the EHR to validate the access token is beyond
-beyond the scope of this specification but generally involves an interaction or
+the scope of this specification but generally involves an interaction or
 coordination between the EHR’s resource server and the authorization server.

 On occasion, an app may receive a FHIR resource that contains a “reference” to